 We are inclusive to visitors of all abilities in our park and programming.
 Learn more about our accessibility offerings here.

-Our partnerships with Hudson Guild, Greenwich House, and the Westbeth Artists Residents Council have brought art, dance, and theater workshops to local older adults.
-Participants in these partnerships work with our Little Island Artists-in-Residence on public programs, creating and sharing their art with park visitors.
-Our teaching artists have led Latin dance nights with the community at Hudson Guild; Greenwich House hosts a weekly musical Creative Break in the park; and the seniors of Westbeth performed “It’s Only a Play,” as part of the Little Island Storytelling Festival.
-We also collaborate with the young adults of The Door to produce Little Island’s Teen Night, a public performance showcase led by and for New York City youth every Friday evening in the summer.
+Our partnerships with Hudson Guild, Greenwich House Music School, and the Westbeth Artists Residents Council have brought art, dance, and theater workshops to local older adults.
+Participants in these partnerships work with our Little Island Artists-in-Residence on public programs, creating, and sharing their art with park visitors.

-Through our Community Ticketing Program, we partner with the New York City Department of Youth and Community Development (DYCD) and the New York City Department of Education’s Office of Arts and Special Projects (OASP) to distribute free performance tickets to organizations and families throughout NYC, ensuring that a broad diversity of New Yorkers have access to Little Island’s programming.
-In our first year, we distributed over 40,000 free tickets.
+Through our Community Ticketing Program, we partner with local organizations to distribute free performance tickets to organizations and families throughout NYC, ensuring that a broad diversity of New Yorkers have access to Little Island’s ticketed events.
+In our first two years, we distributed over 43,000 free tickets.

 Our previous partnerships with PS 11, PS 33, 75 Morton, Corlears School, Avenues: The World School, and City As School have included workshops, opportunities to perform at Little Island, and access to free tickets for performances in The Amph.

 Can’t make it to one of our programs in the park?